 Generally speaking, the country to which you export your services (country of work) has a deficiency of skills and personnel in your area of work performance.
 Thus, companies are willing to take the risk of hiring people remotely (country of residence).
-Consequently, the "country of work" is willing to pay more than what companies in the country of residence would pay, but always less than what it would pay in the market of the own country with a deficit.
-Example:
+Consequently, the market in the country of work is willing to pay more than what companies in the country of residence would pay, but always less than what they would pay in their own market.
+To clarify, let's take an example:

-The most common case nowadays are professionals in the technology areas.
-If you know how to program and can hold a conversation in the language of the country to which you are exporting your services, I have no doubt that you can access good job offers.
+Professionals in the technology areas are, nowadays, the labor market where it is more common to find this type of offers.
+If you know how to program and can hold a conversation in the language of the country to which you export your services, I have no doubt that you can access good job offers.
 You can also get paid good money (income).
 The hard part will be to maintain that opportunity and make it grow to your benefit.

 2. Immune to inflation in your country